From The Federalist to The Patriot Post

 Many of our young readers don’t remember a time when the Internet didn’t exist, when social media, texting and smart phones were not the primary means of communication, and entertainment was not streamed to a laptop or loaded on mobile devices.
 A few decades ago when I was their age, completing an essay as an undergraduate student involved going to an actual library, searching though actual card files to locate actual books I needed for research.

 Of course writing that essay also involved word processing, but the software I used was handwritten 3x5 cards rearranged on a large table until I was satisfied with the order – at which point I could begin typing that essay on a modern Smith Corona with electric keys.
 (Thank goodness for White Out correction fluid.)

 Information creation, management and dissemination have changed dramatically in the last two decades.
 As we approached our 10th anniversary, many readers asked me, in my capacity as The Patriot Post‘s publisher, to write an essay about our inception and how we attained our success.
 I did just that, but before sharing that retrospective, I should highlight some of the major initiatives we have completed in the last five years since our 10th.

 For any Internet-based operation, currency is king, not only the legal tender variety our fellow Patriots donate, but staying current in every aspect of what we do and how we do it.
 We have been very successful in maintaining currency because we have outstanding team of very bright and capable Patriots.

-In 2008, we launched The Essential Liberty Project, a grassroots enterprise to support the restoration of constitutional integrity.
-We have distributed millions of Essential Liberty Guides as a primer on the origin of Liberty and the foundation of our Republic.
+In 2008, we launched our Liberty Education Project, a grassroots enterprise to support the restoration of constitutional integrity.
+We have distributed millions of our Patriot Primers on Liberty, pocket guides on the origin of Liberty and the foundation of our Republic.